-The festival began in the evening.
+This festival began in the evening.
 Jewish days always began in the evening and then continued until the next afternoon.
 This followed the pattern that God established in Genesis 1: a day consisted of an evening and a morning.

-The first time that Israel celebrated the Passover was when they were still in bondage in Egypt:
+The first time Israel celebrated the Passover was when they were still in bondage in Egypt:

-Exodus 12:2: "And the Lord spake unto Moses and Aaron in the land of Egypt, saying,

-2 This month shall be unto you the beginning of months: it shall be the first month of the year to you.

-3 Speak ye unto all the congregation of Israel, saying, In the tenth day of this month they shall take to them every man a lamb, according to the house of their fathers, a lamb for a house: ...

-5 Your lamb shall be without blemish, a male of the first year: ye shall take it out from the sheep, or from the goats:

-6 And ye shall keep it up until the fourteenth day of the same month: and the whole assembly of the congregation of Israel shall kill it in the evening.

-7 And they shall take of the blood, and strike it on the two side posts and on the upper door post of the houses, wherein they shall eat it.

-8 And they shall eat the flesh in that night, roast with fire, and unleavened bread; and with bitter herbs they shall eat it.

-9 Eat not of it raw, nor sodden at all with water, but roast with fire; his head with his legs, and with the purtenance [internal organs] thereof.

-10 And ye shall let nothing of it remain until the morning; and that which remaineth of it until the morning ye shall burn with fire."
+Exodus 12:2-10: "And the Lord spake unto Moses and Aaron in the land of Egypt, saying, This month shall be unto you the beginning of months: it shall be the first month of the year to you.
+Speak ye unto all the congregation of Israel, saving.
+In the tenth day of this month they shall take to them every man a lamb, according to the house of their fathers, a lamb for a house: And if the household be too little for the lamb, let him and his neighbour next unto his house take it according to the number of the souls; every man according to his eating shall make your count for the lamb.
+Your lamb shall be without blemish, a male of the first year: ye shall take it out from the sheep, or from the goats: And ye shall keep it up until the fourteenth day of the same month: and the whole assembly of the congregation of Israel shall kill it in the evening.
+And they shall take of the blood, and strike it on the two side posts and on the upper door post of the houses, wherein they shall eat it.
+And they shall eat the flesh in that night, roast with fire, and unleavened bread; and with bitter herbs they shall eat it.
+Eat not of it raw, nor sodden at all with water, but roast with fire; his head with his legs, and with the purtenance [internal organs] thereof.
+And ye shall let nothing of it remain until the morning; and that which remaineth of it until the morning ye shall burn with fire."

-The Passover was to be celebrated at the beginning of every Jewish year, and it served as a reminder of Israel's great deliverance from Egypt.
-The last plague that God sent to Egypt was the angel of death, who was sent to kill the firstborn of every living creature.
+The Passover was to be celebrated at the beginning of every Jewish year.
+It served as a reminder of Israel's great deliverance from Egypt.
+The last plague that God sent to Egypt was the angel of death, who killed the firstborn of every living creature.
 In order to be saved from the angel of death the Jews had to be covered by the blood of a perfect lamb.
-All of the firstborn who were not protected by the blood were killed by the death angel.
-This is a striking parallel to Christ, who was called "the Lamb of God, which taketh away the sin of the world" (John 1:29).
-The Lord is even called "Christ our passover" in 1 Corinthians 5:7, which makes the parallel even clearer.
+All of the firstborn who weren't protected by the blood were killed by the angel.
+This points to Christ, who was "the Lamb of God, which taketh away the sin of the world" (John 1:29).
+The Lord is even called "Christ our passover" in 1 Corinthians 5:7, which makes the parallel even clearer!

-The Jews celebrated the first passover by killing the perfect male lamb in the evening.
-After they painted the doorposts of their house with blood, they were to roast the lamb (with its internal organs) with fire, and eat it with unleavened bread and bitter herbs.
-Nothing was allowed to remain until the next morning; if there were any leftovers they had to be burned.
+The Jews celebrated the first Passover by killing the perfect male lamb in the evening.
+After they painted the doorposts of their house with its blood, they were to roast the lamb (including its internal organs) with fire, and then eat it with unleavened bread and bitter herbs.
+Nothing was allowed to remain until the next morning.
+If there were any leftovers they had to be burned.

 The Passover looked forward to the coming Lamb of God - the Messiah who would die for our sins.
 As you might suspect, Jesus was actually crucified on the day of the Passover.
-The Passover festival was fulfilled by Jesus Christ when He died on the cross; He fulfilled it by personally becoming the sacrificial Lamb.
+The Passover festival was fulfilled by Jesus Christ when He died on the cross.
+He fulfilled it by personally becoming our sacrificial Lamb!

-The blood of Christ is the only thing that can deliver us from death.
+The blood of Christ is the only thing that can deliver us

+from death.
 We must be washed in His blood: